perice-pope/hangman/README.md

 **Future Development**

-Users will be able to add their own wordsat the beginning of the game.
-Eventually users will be able to scroll thru different decades and find a bunch of words from other decades.
+Future users will be able to add their own words at the beginning of the game.

+Eventually users will be able to scroll thru different decades and play with words from other decades.
+70s, 80s, and 90s Hangman is comming soon!

+* Directions on how to play
+* button sounds
+* hangman image changes style with decade
+* User ability to add words as they play

 **Play Here**